-- No idea where he is living except to say he is living with his son in Ailsa Craig - Thinks he still owns the farm but will admit it was sold when told that - Knows he goes to "that TD bank in Ailsa Craig" and that he has an account there - No idea about money invested from the sale of his farm in 2012 or how it is being managed - Knows that he has bills to pay but "my son looks after all of that".
-What if the bills are not paid -"my son looks after all of that".
+- Thinks he still owns the farm but will admit it was sold when told that - Knows he goes to "that TD bank in Ailsa Craig" and that he has an account there - No idea about money invested from the sale of his farm in 2013 or how it is being managed - Knows that he has bills to pay but "my son looks after all of that".
+What if the bills are not paid - "my son looks after all of that".